fabioar87/blockd-lab/README.md

 ## Issues During the K8S Deployment

-Issues to investigate.
-The application does not have a proper probe, this can be a sensitive issue. the backend misses the usage too.
-When the chart is deployed, the service pod keeps restarting 3 times, before to stabilize the service.
-More adjusts on the probes is necessary and also an improvement at the backed side capacity of receiving healthy requests.
+Issues to investigate: The application lacks proper probes, which could be a significant concern.
+Additionally, the backend is not utilizing probes effectively.
+When the chart is deployed, the service pod restarts three times before stabilizing.
+Further adjustments to the probes are necessary, as well as improving the backend's capacity to handle healthy requests.

 ## Performance Testing
 Missed point in the POC.

+## Local Artifactory
+Missed point in the POC.

 ## CI/CD

+The POC missed a proper application service CI/CD.
+The plan was:
+1. argoCD + adhoc CI strategy, may using JenkinX: for the service application deployment manifest.
+2. Jenkins: for the `transaction service` and the `docker`.

+## Vault: Storing Secrets and Sensitive Data
 Missed point in the POC.

-## Vault: Storing Secrets and Sensitive Data
+## Service Mesh
+Missed point in the POC.

+## Security Enhancement
-Missed point in the POC
+Missed point in the POC.